zhinoo-zobairi/network-security/Notes/Hash_Functions.md

 K[63] = 0xc67178f2
 ```

-👉 These are not random — they're mathematically derived, and every SHA-256 implementation uses the exact same set.
+👉 These are not random; they're mathematically derived, and every SHA-256 implementation uses the exact same set.

 ### 2. What's Going on in the Loop?